 In this post, we explore which types of roofing materials last the longest and will be best for your home’s exterior.

-In general, clay and slate tile roofs last the longest, with alternatives, such as asphalt and metal being less durable.
+In general, clay and slate tile roofs last the longest, with alternatives, such as asphalt and metal being less durable, especially if you have a professional conduct a regular roof inspection.

 Which Type Of Roofing Material Should You Choose?